Trump task force recommends ways to boost Postal Service

 Last month, the Postal Service reported a financial loss for the 12th straight year, citing declines in mail volume and the costs of its pension and health care obligations.

-Postmaster General Megan Brennan said Congress needed to give the Postal Service more flexibility to increase prices so it can return to profitability.
+Brennan said then that Congress needed to give the Postal Service more flexibility to increase prices so it can return to profitability.

 “The flawed business model imposed by law continues to be the root cause of our financial instability,” Brennan said.

-AP reporter Hope Yen contributed to this report.
+AP reporters Hope Yen in Washington and Joseph Pisani in New York contributed to this report.